 The Commissioner is obliged to provide information under the following classifications that are described more fully in the Publication Scheme:

-You can find the information we publish under these classifications through the Definition Document V15 Apr 2019 (PDF, 502KB).
+You can find the information we publish under these classifications through the Definition Document V20 March 2021 (PDF, 368KB).

 In accordance with the Information Commissioner’s Office recommended good practice, the Police and Crime Commissioner maintains and publishes a Disclosure Log of responses to requests for information – FOI Disclosure Log.

 Data Transparency – Publication of Specified Information

-In addition to publishing information under the Police and Crime Commissioner’s Publication Scheme (PDF, 4.21MB) and its accompanying Definition Document V15 Apr 2019 (PDF, 502KB), the PCC is also required to publish information under The Elected Local Policing Bodies(Specified Information) Order 2011 (as amended).
+In addition to publishing information under the Police and Crime Commissioner’s Publication Scheme (PDF, 4.21MB) and its accompanying Definition Document V20 March 2021 (PDF, 368KB), the PCC is also required to publish information under The Elected Local Policing Bodies(Specified Information) Order 2011 (as amended).

 The Elected Local Policing Bodies (Specified Information) Order 2011 (PDF, 118KB), as amended by The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2012 (PDF, 47KB) and The Elected Local Policing Bodies (Specified Information) (Amendment) Order 2013 (PDF 576KB) sets out the information that must be published by Police and Crime Commissioners, and the times of publication.